intersystems-community/OpcUA-empy/README.md

 6. Test `SMS` Business Operation by sending a `Ens.StringContainer` request to it.

 Tip!
 To prevent accidental commit of a modified `.env` file execute: `git update-index --assume-unchanged .env`

+# Monitoring

+After enabling SMS enable `MonitoringService` to check values against thresholds and send SMS if the thresholds are exceeded.

 # Customization